Conversion Therapy

 Sometimes religious or other groups use different terms for conversion efforts, sometimes referring to such practices as “spiritual methods.”
 No matter what term is used for conversion therapies, the scientific literature consistently shows that such interventions do not work for changing sexual orientation, gender identity, or gender expression.
 "Reparative therapy" (and other identity change efforts) can be significantly harmful.

-In addition to the ineffectiveness and possible dangers of reparative therapies, these practices are not typically guided by licensed mental health professionals and often involve the use of unmonitored methods unsupported by evidence.
+In addition to the ineffectiveness and possible dangers of reparative or conversion therapies, these practices are not typically guided by licensed mental health professionals and often involve the use of unmonitored methods unsupported by evidence.

 The APA and numerous other mental health, therapy, and medical associations have stated that no gender identity, sexual expression, or sexual orientation are mental health disorders, nor do they require conversion or repair.
 Conversion therapies are not recognized by the American Psychiatric Association, American Psychological Association, or the American Medical Association for anyone of any sexual orientation, gender identity, or gender expression.
 The Human Rights Campaign and the Pan American Health Organization warn against the lies and dangers of undergoing conversion therapy with supporting research.
-The American School Health Association, the National Association of Secondary School Principals, the American Association for Marriage and Family Therapy, and the National Association of Social Workers vocally oppose the idea that homosexuality is a mental disorder, oppose conversion therapy, and advocate for a safe, inclusive environment for LGBTQ+ individuals.
+The American School Health Association, the National Association of Secondary School Principals, the American Association for Marriage and Family Therapy, and the National Association of Social Workers vocally oppose the idea that homosexuality is a mental disorder, oppose conversion therapy, and advocate for a safe, inclusive environment for LGBTQ+ individuals free from conversion therapy.

-Additionally, the US Department of Health and Human Services emphasizes that sexual orientation and gender identity are not mental illnesses and do not warrant mental health interventions or therapy.
+Additionally, the US Department of Health and Human Services emphasizes that sexual orientation and gender identity are not mental illnesses and do not warrant mental health interventions or conversion therapy.
 Many states and US jurisdictions have passed bills or resolutions to ban conversion therapy.
 Many other countries and municipalities also have laws that prohibit conversion therapy.

 However, 21 states in the US do not have a ban on conversion therapy, and these practices may still take place in those locations.
 If you are being forced to undergo conversion therapy against your will, LGBTQ resource pages may be able to help you.

-Dangerous effects of conversion therapy
+The dangers of conversion therapy

 Research shows that the risk of developing adverse mental health outcomes, including depression, increased substance use, suicide attempts, and other serious concerns, is significantly higher for those who have undergone conversion therapy (if you or a loved one is experiencing thoughts of suicide, you can reach out to the National Suicide Prevention Lifeline by calling 988).